OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

   - ISO/IEC 42001 AI management system (under development).
 Gap: covers this control fully.

 - **#SECPROGRAM** (management).
+Having a security program.
 Include the whole AI lifecycle and AI particularities in the organization's security program (also referred to as _information security management system_).

   Make sure to include AI-specific threats and assets (e.g. assets the development environment includign AI Ops / ML Ops).